EfeNexus/EfePi/README.md

 Join us in shaping a world where technology serves everyone—let’s make it happen!

 ---
-*Made with passion by the EfePi collective.*
+*Made with passion by the EfeNexus.Pi collective.*